Summer 2020 food trends to try

 Although harissa is nothing new, it’s become a big trend this summer due to its diversity.
 It’s a beautiful way to add depth and flavour to numerous vegetarian dishes, though can spice up meats and fish too.

 It originates from North Africa and is made with both hot chilli peppers and sweet red peppers, along with garlic and other spices like cumin, coriander and caraway seeds.
 If you fancy giving it a go, we recommend this roasted harissa cauliflower with warm coriander hummus and dukkah from Olive Magazine.
 Trust us, you won’t be disappointed.

 It’s a good dish to serve at a dinner party too.
-If you’re entertaining guests, don’t forget our Entertaining Cooler Tables, which are great for serving food and nibbles alongside a glass of wine, juice or bottle of beer.
+If you’re entertaining guests, don’t forget our wine coolers, which are great for serving food and nibbles alongside a glass of wine, juice or bottle of beer.

 Plant-based foods have been on the rise in response to the climate crisis, making it one of the food trends that isn’t just about taste.

 The rise of vegetarianism and veganism has seen an increase in supermarkets expanding their plant-based food ranges.
 Major supermarket chains such as Tesco, Sainsbury’s and Morrisons are now all proud owners of their own brand plant-based ranges, and there’s been a surge in variety from the likes of Linda McCartney and Naked.

 If you fancy getting green in the kitchen at home, Jamie Oliver has recently released his recipe book ‘Veg’ which has some great meal ideas.
 His veg tagine is well worth a go!